carpetxie/math50-final-project/README.md

 For our third experiment, we repeated the OVO classification between each pair of composers (Albeniz, Bach, and Alkan) using **logistic regression** instead of least squares.
 Features were standardized to zero mean and unit variance before training, consistent with the previous experiments.

-Unlike least squares, logistic regression models the probability of class membership directly through the logistic function, which naturally constrains outputs to the range [0, 1].
-This eliminates the need for threshold optimization, as the decision boundary is fixed at 0.5 probability.
-The model finds optimal parameter weightings that maximize the likelihood of the observed binary labels.
+Unlike least squares, logistic regression models the probability of class membership directly through the logistic function, constraining outputs to [0, 1] with a fixed decision boundary at 0.5 probability.

 We evaluate performance using balanced accuracy to account for class imbalance.
 The accuracy values are nearly identical to those from the least squares approach, with Albeniz vs Bach at 0.943, Bach vs Alkan at 0.977, and Albeniz vs Alkan at 0.688.
 This similarity is expected, as both methods are linear classifiers that differ primarily in their optimization objectives and output interpretation.